This is the multi-page printable view of this section. Click here to print.

 ServiceAccount creation command

-3. Create a [namespace_name]-additional-cluster-admin-crb.yaml file and execute it.
+3. Create the [namespace_name]-additional-cluster-admin-crb.yaml file and then run it.

 Color mode